 There are two main types of loans that use your home equity as collateral: home equity loans and home equity lines of credit (HELOCs).
 While loan terms vary by lender and product, generally HELOCs have adjustable rates, which means that payments increase as interest rates rise.

-“The interest rate on a home equity line of credit is often tied to the prime rate, which will move up if there’s inflation or if the fed raises rates to cool down an overheating economy,” says Matt Hackett, operations manager at Equity Now.
+“The interest rate on a home equity line of credit is often tied to the prime rate, which will move up if there’s inflation or if the fed raises rates to cool down an overheating economy,” says Matt Hackett, operations manager at mortgage lender Equity Now.
 “It’s impossible to know when this will happen, which is why this can be risky.”

 Because interest rate increases are unpredictable, HELOC borrowers could end up paying much more than they originally signed up for.